 - Slowly roll your shoulders in a circle (forward, up, back, and down).

 - After 30 seconds, reverse direction.

 The walking lunge challenges your stability, requiring you to engage your core as well as your glutes and legs.
-It will also help stretch your hip flexors, warming them up for cardio or compound strength-training moves like the lunge and squat.

 - Stand tall with your feet hip-width apart and your arms at your sides.